percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

 `ssl` Secret because it does not exist.

 **Expected behavior:**
-- `spec.search.tls.mode` defaults to `disabled` to match.
 - `mongot.conf` is generated without TLS material; `searchTLSMode: disabled` is set on `mongod`.
-- The operator emits a warning event noting that `mongot` ↔ `mongod` traffic is in plaintext.
-No status condition is set (the user has explicitly chosen a no-TLS configuration).

 ---